Raoul Hyman: F3 Asian Championship

 For the 2018 season, Hyman would contest the inaugural season F3 Asian Championship, partnering Jake Hughes and Hon Chio Leong at Dragon HitechGP.
 Whilst Hughes, who only competed in three events, would win every race he competed in, Hyman would end up taking the title, having scored eleven podiums over the course of the campaign, which included a win at Ningbo, by a mere two points.

 FIA Formula 3

 Having raced in the Toyota Racing Series at the start of the 2019 season, where he finished fourth in the standings with four podiums, Hyman planted himself into the newly formed FIA Formula 3 Championship, where he would drive for Sauber Junior Team by Charouz.
 He would end up having an unsuccessful season, finishing 22nd, with two points coming from the season finale at Sochi.

 Formula Regional Americas

 Following a two-year hiatus from racing, which he called "two of the worst years I've ever had", Hyman returned in 2022, driving for TJ Speed Motorsports in the Formula Regional Americas Championship.
-The South African experienced a dominant campaign, in which he won eleven races, whilst only missing the podium twice.
+He experienced a dominant campaign, in which he won eleven races, whilst only missing the podium twice.
 His title victory would earn him a $600,000 prize to compete in the Super Formula Championship.